 The arcs are emission lines of the solar chromosphere, conspicuous ones being the D3 line of neutral helium in the yellow (between red and green) at 5876 angstroms and the H and K lines of ionized calcium at 3968 and 3934 in the violet (here rendered blue).
 The Balmer lines of hydrogen extend from Hà in the red (overexposed) at 6563… In the green at 5303 angstroms, the ringlike image is the corona itself in the light of iron atoms ionized 13 times.
 Chromospheric lines from within the ring are from the element magnesium.

-See also issue cover photo above (left panel at right) and article in “Gleanings for ATMs,” A Slitless Spectrograph for the Flash Spectrum (pp. 318-323).
+See also issue cover photo above (left panel) and article in “Gleanings for ATMs,” A Slitless Spectrograph for the Flash Spectrum (pp. 318-323).

 This photograph appears in several astronomy text books (cf. Jay Pasachoff), in NASA’s A New Sun: The Solar Results from Skylab (Chapter 2, p.
 31), Geo magazine, and was displayed in the “Hall of the Sun” at the Planetarium of the New York City Museum of Natural History—until its renovation ca. 1999.